epmoses/node-chat-app/readme.md

-# A Chat Application using Socket.io
+# A Chatroom Application using Socket.io